eu-cdse/documentation/APIs/On-Demand Production API.md

 ### Production Orders

 #### Create a new Production Order
-To submit a new processing job you need to use the POST method and send the parameters as a JSON message according to the requirements of a specific Workflows:
+To submit a new processing job, you need to use the POST method and send the parameters as a JSON message according to the requirements of a specific Workflows:

 ````
 curl -X POST -H 'Content-Type:application/json' \